tliang1/CPP-SFMLv2.3.2-Breakout/README.md

-# CPP-SFMLv2.3.2-Breakout
-C++ SFML 2.3.2 Breakout game project
+#Breakout Game by Tony Liang

+Made using C++ 11 STL and SFML 2.3.2.

+#How To Play